cBournhonesque/lightyear/NOTES.md

   - one server: 1 game room per core?

+- INPUTS:
+  - on client side, we have a ActionStateBuffer for rollback, and a ActionDiffBuffer to generate the message we will send to server
+  - sometimes frames have no fixed-update, so we have a system that runs on PreUpdate after leafwing that generates inputs as events which are only cleared when read
+  - then we keep the diffs in a buffer and we send the last 10 or so to the server
+  - on the server we reconstruct the action-state from the diff.
+  - ISSUES:
+    - if we miss one of the diffs (Pressed/Released) because it arrived too late on the client, our action-state on server is on a bad state.
+      - I do see cases on server where the current-tick is bigger than the latest action-diff-tick we received.
+      - Maybe we should we just send the full action-state every time? (but that's a lot of data)
+      - Maybe we could generate a diff even when the action did not change (i.e. Pressed -> Pressed), so that we still have a smaller msesage but with no timing information

 - Since we have multiple Actionlike, how can we send them?
   - either we add Input1, Input2, etc. in the Protocol